walteryu/trashspotting/01_introduction.md

 Image analysis was improved with the Object Detection API; specifically, annotated images were used to train a custom model.
 The trained model was used to evaluate test images.

+### Initial Results

+Results are shared in this [Colaboratory Notebook](https://colab.research.google.com/drive/1eIptxz6tX-b5ISX_bTRW9PlHvf7AQYID) and were developed using a Google TensorFlow template for object detection.
+It uses the R-CNN/Inception ResNet algorithm to analyze publicly available photos and Google Street View imagery with object detection.

 ### Installation

 Clone Github repository, then run locally or with Colaboratory.
 Local installation will require TensorFlow and all dependencies.